-Figure 2-21 Overview of the Burbank to Los Angeles Project Section

-The Burbank to Los Angeles Project Section includes a combination of at-grade, below-grade, and retained-fill track, depending on corridor and design constraints.
-The at-grade and retained-fill portions of the alignment would be designed with structural flexibility to accommodate shared operations with other passenger rail operators.
+Figure 2-21 Overview of the Burbank to Los Angeles Project Section operations with other passenger rail operators.
 Throughout most of the project section (between Alameda Avenue and SR 110), two new electrified tracks would be placed along the west side of the existing railroad right-of-way; the two new electrified tracks would be usable for HSR and other passenger rail operators.
 The existing non-electrified tracks would be realigned closer to the east side of the existing right-of-way, for a total of four tracks; these realigned, non-electrified tracks would be usable for freight and other passenger rail operators but not for HSR.
 Figure 2-22 illustrates the placement of the new electrified tracks and realigned, non-electrified tracks relative to the existing tracks.